Marin Transit: Muir Woods Shuttle fares

-Round-trip fares on the Muir Woods Shuttle are $3.50 for adults (ages 16 and over).
+Round-trip fares on the Muir Woods Shuttle are $4.00 for adults (ages 16 and over).
 Passengers 15 and under ride free, limit 2 per fare paying adult.
 No one-way fares are available.
 Marin Transit fare media and Clipper cards are not accepted.
 Fares must be purchased online prior to boarding.

-Mobility Shuttle fares
+Marin Access Shuttle fares

 One way fares are $4.00 for general public and $2.00 for youth, seniors, and persons with disabilities.
 Clipper cards are not accepted on any demand-response services.

 Home to School Transportation fares

 Yellow Bus passes are available to students based on a first come, first served basis.
 Pass price is approved by the JEPA board before the start of the school year.

 Passes are sold for the entire year, per direction.
 The current pass price is $675.
 The current reduced-income pass price, subject to verification and approval by the Ross Valley School District, is $75.